-Emory & Henry College is a four year residential campus.
-All students are required to live on-campus unless they meet the criteria to be eligible to live off-campus.
-See criteria below under the General Regulations section.
-Every student who lives in a College-owned residence must sign and electronically submit a Housing Agreement and to the Office of Housing & Residence Life before taking occupancy.
-The agreement outlines the responsibilities of the student and the College, residence hall rules, and general terms governing the assignment of residence hall space.
-By signing and electronically submitting the agreement, the student agrees to become familiar with all College policies pertinent to residential living as well as any other policies which may be listed in other official document notices.
-The agreement is binding for all College policies and regulations.
+Emory & Henry University is a four-year undergraduate residential campus.
+All students are required to live on campus unless they meet the criteria to be eligible to live off campus.
+See the criteria below under the General Regulations section.
+Every student who lives in a University-owned residence must sign and electronically submit a Housing Agreement to the Office of Housing & Residence Life before taking occupancy.
+The agreement outlines the responsibilities of the student and the University, residence hall rules, and general terms governing the assignment of residence hall space.
+By signing and electronically submitting the agreement, the student agrees to become familiar with all University policies pertinent to residential living as well as any other policies that may be listed in other official document notices.
+The agreement is binding for all University policies and regulations.
 Agreements are binding for the academic year, or the portion thereof, in which the student is enrolled.